Models of Hyperelliptic Curves with Tame Potentially Semistable Reduction

-\begin{definition} Let $X$ be an orbit of clusters with $\s\in X$.
-Define $e_X$ to be the minimal degree of extension required to make the clusters in $X$ satisfy the conditions of the Semistability Criterion \ref{thm::sscriterion}. $X$ also has the following invariants where $r_{\s}$ is any root of $\s$. \end{definition}
+\begin{definition} Let $X$ be an orbit of clusters with $\s\in X$, and $r_{\s}$ any root of $\s$.
+Define $e_X$ to be the minimal degree of extension required to make the clusters in $X$ satisfy the conditions of the Semistability Criterion \cite[Theorem~1.8]{DDMM18}. $X$ also has the following invariants: \end{definition}

 \begin{definition} A child $\s'<\s$ is \textit{stable} if it has the same stabiliser as $\s$, and an orbit is \textit{stable} if all (equivalently any) of its children are stable. \end{definition}

 \begin{thm} Let $K$ and $C/K$ be as in Theorem \ref{thm::structureofSNCmodelintro}.
 Let $X$ be a principal orbit of clusters in the cluster picture of a hyperelliptic curve $C$ with tame potentially semistable reduction and with $\Rcal$ principal.
 Then $\Gamma_X^{\pm}$ has genus $g(X)$.
 Furthermore, it has multiplicity $|X|e_X$ if $X$ is non-\"ubereven, or if $X$ is \"ubereven with $\epsilon_X = 1$; otherwise $\Gamma_X^{\pm}$ has multiplicity $2|X|e_X$ if $X$ is \"ubereven with $\epsilon_X = -1$.
 Suppose further that $e_X > 1$, and choose some $\s \in X$.
 Then the central component(s) associated to $X$ are intersected transversely by the following sloped tails with parameters $(t_1,\mu)$ (writing $\Gamma_X = \Gamma_X^+ = \Gamma_X^-$ if $X$ contributes only one central component):